-An important feature of $G'$ is that we are able to replicate any LTM-activation process in $G$ in $G'$ via the SCTM.
-This is done by equating active nodes $i$ in $G$ with corresponding active blocks $B_{\{i\}}$ in $G'$ and assuming that no other nodes are initially active in $G'$.
-We can then show that a node $i_a$ activates in $G$ if and only if block $B_{\{i_a\}}$ activates in its entirety in $G'$.
-To see this latter point, note that by construction, each block $B_{\{i\}}$ only appears in two places in $G'$: exactly once at the root of a tree such as the one given in Figure \ref{fig:NP_hard_proof_construction_incoming_total} and possibly many times as a leaf of trees of this type, associated to other blocks $B_{\{j\}}$.
+Moreover, the LTM activation process in $G'$ can be replicated via SCTM activation in $G$ by equating active nodes $i$ in $G'$ with active blocks $B_{\{i\}}$ in $G$ and assuming that no other nodes are initially active in $G$.
+We can then show that a node $i_a$ activates in $G'$ if and only if block $B_{\{i_a\}}$ activates in its entirety in $G$.
+To see this, note that each block $B_{\{i\}}$ only appears in two places in $G$: exactly once at the root of a tree such as the one given in Figure \ref{fig:NP_hard_proof_construction_incoming_total} and possibly many times as a leaf of trees of this type, associated to other blocks $B_{\{j\}}$.
 When $B_{\{i\}}$ is at the root of a tree, it activates if all of the leaves of the tree (corresponding to blocks $B_{\{j\}}, j \in \mathcal{N}_i$) activate.
 If it is a leaf, it will not activate through this particular tree if the root of the tree activates, nor if any other leaves activate.
-From this, we prove the statement: if node $i_a$ is active in $G$, then all incoming neighbors $j\in \mathcal{N}_{i_a}$ of $i_a$ are active.
+From this, we prove the statement: if node $i_a$ is active in $G'$, then all incoming neighbors $j\in \mathcal{N}_{i_a}$ of $i_a$ are active.
 This implies that blocks $B_{\{j\}}, j \in \mathcal{N}_{i_a}$ are fully active, which leads from our previous discussion, to activation of $B_{\{i_{a}\}}$.
-Conversely, if $B_{\{i_a\}}$ activates with only blocks $B_{\{i\}}, i \in N$ having initially been activated, then it must be the case that all blocks in the tree rooted at $B_{\{i_a\}}$ became active at some point, which can only happen if all of its leaves $B_{\{j\}}, j \in \mathcal{N}_{i_a}$ were fully activated.
-By equivalence, this means that in $G$, nodes $j \in \mathcal{N}_{i_a}$ are active, and so $i_a$ would activate.
+Conversely, if $B_{\{i_a\}}$ activates with only blocks $B_{\{i\}}, i \in N'$ having initially been activated, then it must be the case that all blocks in the tree rooted at $B_{\{i_a\}}$ became active at some point, which can only happen if all of its leaves $B_{\{j\}}, j \in \mathcal{N}_{i_a}$ were fully activated.
+By equivalence, this means that in $G'$, nodes $j \in \mathcal{N}_{i_a}$ are active, and so $i_a$ would activate.